 Once a week, somebody writes another think-piece about how social media is broken.
 They are correct.
 They are also a decade late.
 The thing they describe — the algorithmic feed that flattens your friends into engagement bait — has already been the default everywhere for years.
 Music apps included.

-We looked at what existed.
+I looked at what existed.
 Spotify Blend turns your friendship into a playlist owned by the algorithm.
 Instagram lets you "share music to your story" — which means you publish to four hundred strangers and call it sharing. iMessage works, but the song you send dies in a thread three days later under a Venmo request and a screenshot.
 None of it felt like a postcard.
 None of it felt like the act of handing someone a song.

 01